ibm-cloud-docs/vpc/pps-review.md

       {: codeblock}

 If `set_account_policy` is set to `true`:

-* If the account has an existing access policy, that policy will be updated to deny.
-Otherwise, a new permit access policy will be created for the account.
+   * If the account has an existing access policy, that policy is updated to deny the request.
+Otherwise, a new permit access policy is created for the account.
-* All pending VPE gateway bindings for the account will be denied.
+   * All pending VPE gateway bindings for the account are denied.

 3. To revoke an account:
    * `accountId` - Get consumer account ID and then populate the variable: